 Beautiful weddings are defined by their details.
 And that means having an eye for style and paying attention to the little things and how they communicate the wedding design message you are trying to evoke.
 These details are ever so lovely captured by your photographer in the images taken pre-ceremony as part of your getting ready time.
 Many photographers aim to tell the story of your wedding by setting the context and laying out the color story of the day through the images of your wedding day details.
 Some photographers take those pictures naturally and candidly, for example your earrings as you are putting them on, and some stage the items so they get the shot in the best possible light and backdrop.
 My approach is a balanced one- I always make sure to grab photographs of both.
 So as you prepare your wedding day details, ask yourself what palette are you in and what little elements speak to that aesthetic?
 If you’re working with a planner they will assist you every step of the way here.
 If not, never worry, sources of inspiration are all around you and lucky for today’s brides an abundance waits for you on design blogs, magazines, and the ever reliable Pinterest.
 While you’d never want to copy the exact execution of another couple’s day, certainly using these sources to guide and drive the direction of your day can go a long way into interpreting your wedding day vision!
 Here is my list for what to include in those precious little details that will both elevate your wedding and help tell the whole story of your day:

-Gather your invitation suite including an extra copy of the invitation itself, the response card, a save the date, information card, bride and groom name tags, boutonniere name tags, wedding programs, your vow books both his and hers, wedding weekend itinerary, two envelopes- one if you have special lining or fancy return addressing, and another with the front addressed to someone special or to your venue.
+Gather your invitation suite including an extra copy of the invitation itself, the response card, a save the date, information card, bride and groom name tags, boutonniere name tags, wedding programs, your vow books both his and hers, wedding weekend itinerary, printed menus, and two envelopes- one if you have special lining or fancy return addressing, and another with the front addressed to someone special or to your venue.
 Make sure you also have your response card envelope, wax seals, special decorative postage stamps, and any other items that tell the story of your stationary, perhaps scissors and ribbon you had to use, or a calligraphy pen.

 Get all of the rings together in one place and ready to photograph, yours and your fiance’s.
 That means both wedding bands and your engagement ring.
 Include the boxes, bags, or dishes that you use to hold and display your rings.
 If you do not have something special, consider an heirloom gift to one another with a handmade ring box, perhaps from the Mrs. Box.
 A lovely dish or ring tray are always a great options as well and these can even be found at your favorite online retailers!